 The application process for a bed in the residence halls is the same for international students as it is for students from the US.
 Please make sure to identify yourself to the International Student Counselor, Audra Dion, during your application process, by emailing email@example.com.

-The Applicaion Process is detailed under the Application process link.
+The Application Process is detailed under the Application process link.
 Please make sure you apply before July 1.

 Details to Consider When Choosing to Live On Campus

-- Access to food services are available until 6pm on Monday thru Thursday.
-Food services are available on Fridays until 4pm, but are closed on weekends, cooking and finding food will be your responsibility - which is why we provide you with a full kitchen and recommend that you plan to purchase cooking utensils upon your arrival (we do have limited sets that you can borrow for the year, available on a first come, first served basis).
+Access to food services are available until 6pm on Monday through Thursday.
+Food services are available on Fridays until 4pm, but are closed on weekends, cooking and finding food will be your responsibility - which is why we provide you with a full kitchen and recommend that you plan to purchase cooking utensils upon your arrival (we do have limited sets that you can borrow for the year, available on a first-come, first-served basis).